Equivariant Coarse (Co-)Homology Theories: Further examples

-The rows of the diagram are all of the form $J\to \Cone(A\twoheadrightarrow A/J)\leftarrow \Cz(0,1)\otimes A/J$ for different \textCstar-algebras $A$ with ideals $J$.
-Also, the arrows going upwards are also induced by $*$-homomorphsism of the form $J\to \Cone(A\twoheadrightarrow A/J)$.
+for different \textCstar-algebras $A$ with ideals $J$.
+The arrows going upwards are also induced by $*$-homomorphisms of the form $J\to \Cone(A\twoheadrightarrow A/J)$.
 All the arrows marked with ``$\simeq$'' are isomorphisms in $\EE^\Gamma$-theory, because they are inclusions of ideals with contractible quotient \textCstar-algebras.
-Furthermore, the mapping cone in the middle of the bottom row is itself isomorphic to $\Cz(0,1)\otimes D\otimes\Kom$ and the maps leading into it then come from the inclusion of $(0,1)$ into itself as the left or right half, up to orientation.
+Furthermore, the mapping cone in the middle of the bottom row is itself isomorphic to $\Cz(0,1)\otimes D\otimes\Kom(H)$ and the maps leading into it then come from the inclusion of $(0,1)$ into itself as the left or right half, up to orientation.
 Hence they represent the same element in $\EE^\Gamma$-theory up to a sign.

 Using \cite[Lemma 6.1.2]{WillettYuHigherIndexTheory}, which clearly also holds true for operators on Hilbert modules, and the fact that functions on $\overline X_n$ restrict to functions of vanishing variation on $X_n$, we see that